nickbaldwin-monster/adinfo/readme.md

 - get searchId from new views *
 - persist settings *
 - hover over ads in sync with the table *
+- readiness for new views
+- loading indicator
+- improve style of form
 - style panels
+- "jobViewPreferences":"hiringOrganizationConfidential"}
 - only link next admin for jpw jobs - followup - ingestionType === 'JPW'?
 - figure out remote - followup
 - occupation type / remote - followup